wanchain/iwan-js-sdk/README.md

 let apiClient = new iWanClient(YourApiKey, YourSecretKey);

 ```
-You can also specify a different URL in the `option` object.
+A different URL can be specified in the `option` object.
 ```bash
 let option = {
       url:"apitest.wanchain.org",